ANTLab-polimi/onos-opa-example/README.md

 mininet> h1 iperf -c 10.0.0.3 -t 600 &
 mininet> h2 iperf -c 10.0.0.4 -t 600 &
 ```
-From the GUI http://localhost:8181/onos/ui/index.html we can verify that the IFWD appilcation established connectivity using shortest paths by pressing (A) key.
+From the GUI at http://[VM_IP]:8181/onos/ui/index.html we can verify that the IFWD appilcation established connectivity using shortest paths by pressing (A) key.

 \[IMG\]